aaronallport/aaronallport.github.io/_posts/2018-03-04-salesforce-certified-data-architecture-management-designer-exam-tips.md

 ### Data Quality

-Know what responsibilities fall under which area in the enterprise.
+Know what responsibilities fall under which area in the enterprise:

-#### Data Governance
+* Data Governance

-Definition of availability, usability, integrity and security of data.
+ * Definition of availability, usability, integrity and security of data.
 Typically a "counsel" that defines procedures and oversees their execution.

-#### Data Stewardship
+* Data Stewardship

-Manages quality of the data and data-driven assets, such as business intelligence and reporting.
+ * Manages quality of the data and data-driven assets, such as business intelligence and reporting.

-#### Data Architect
+* Data Architect

-The design, implementation and change management of the data model.
+ * The design, implementation and change management of the data model.

-#### Data.com
+### Data.com

 Know the difference between Data.com Clean and Data.com Prospector - [Data.com](https://www.salesforce.com/uk/products/data/solutions/)